nextleap-project/countermitm/0_abstract.md

 abstract: |
-  Assymmetric cryptography allows establishing an encrypted channel by transfering key material through an untrusted channel as long as it protected against tampering.
+  Assymmetric cryptography allows establishing an encrypted channel by transfering key material through an untrusted channel as long as it is protected against tampering.
 In most deployed cryptographic systems this protection against tampering has been provided through certification authorities(CA) or out of band verification of the transfered key material.